tomchaplin/Multithreaded_Mandelbrot/README.md

 For information on what each function of the class does, please consult the Mandelbrot class header file.

 There is also a Python file which implements the histogram colouring algorithm in a serial fashion.
 Obviously, this is much slower but is useful for understanding the main algorithm for computing the Mandelbrot set.

+## New Repo

+I am now working on implementing these ideas using MPI and C so that I can use a Raspberry Pi cluster to compute Mandelbrot zooms.
+The code is available in [this repo](https://github.com/tomchaplin/MPI_Mandelbrot).